BBVA/apicheck/docs/tools/sensitive-json.md

 ## Common examples

-This examples could be used when you have been installed by `APICheck Package Manager` or running directly with Docker
+You can run this examples by using both the `APICheck Package Manager` or directly with Docker.

 ### Core rules

 By default, the tool has a set of embedded rules: **core rules**.
-If you omit `-r` parameters, these core rules will be used:
+Unless you provide a rules file by the use of the `-r` parameter, these core rules will be
+used:

 ```bash
 $ apicheck-curl http://my-company.com/api/entry-point | ac-sensitive